Registered Veterinary Technician Job Task Regulations

 Authority cited: Sections 4808 and 4836, Business and Professions Code.
 Reference: Sections 4836, 4836.1, 4840 and 4840.9, Business and Professions Code.

-(a) Unless specifically so provided by regulation, a R.V.T. shall not perform the following functions or any other activity which represents the practice of veterinary medicine or requires the knowledge, skill and training of a licensed veterinarian:
+(a) Unless specifically so provided by regulation, an R.V.T. shall not perform the following functions or any other activity which represents the practice of veterinary medicine or requires the knowledge, skill, and training of a licensed veterinarian:

 (1) Surgery;